iblamesro/llmproduct/RegIntelAI/README.md

 ---

-## 📖 Usage Guide
+## Usage Guide

 ### 1. Upload Documents
 - Click "Browse files" in the sidebar
 - Select one or more PDF files (regulations, policies, etc.)
-- Click "🔄 Process Documents"
+- Click "Process Documents"
 - Wait for processing confirmation

 ### 2. Ask Questions